 MYTH: Bird Bath Fountains Are Too Awkward Because They Require Electricity

 While many fountain-style bird baths do require a nearby electrical outlet to keep the water circulating, there are also battery-operated designs or bath accessories that can keep the water moving without a cord.
 Adding a simple homemade dripper to the bath can be easy and effective, with no power source needed.
 Solar bird bath fountains or simple water wigglers are other easy options for moving water without needing an electrical outlet.
+A bird bath can also be positioned under leaves, downspouts, or other features that will naturally drip when it rains, creating an impromptu bird fountain without electricity.

 04 of 08